Annegreet/globnut-env/README.md

 -   `Extract_N_deposition.R` - to calculate the N deposition variable and fig. 1b

 -   `Extract_DEM.R` - to extract elevation from DEM

+-   `Extract_species_pool_Cai - to extract species pool values as described in the manuscript

 ## Preparing data